briatte/ggnet/README.md

 		ggnet(net, size = 6, segment.size = 0, weight = "indegree", legend = "none") +
 		  geom_density2d()

 The node colors are set through a group variable colored by a discrete palette.
 Node groups can be any vector containing as many items as there are nodes in the network.
-Hence, to verify that the dual structure shown above corresponds to the left-right party divide:
+Hence, to verify that the dual structure shown above corresponds to the left-right party divide, we group nodes by a logical value and let the function select from the default `Set1` scheme to discriminate them:

 ![](example3.png)

 		rightwing = ifelse(mp.groups == "NI", NA, mp.groups %in% c("UDI", "UMP"))
 		ggnet(net, node.group = rightwing, alpha = .25, name = "Rightwing group")

-The function can label all or a selection of nodes, identified by vertex names.
-See, for example, how party polarization is much less obvious when you look at a single individual's network:
+Node colors and weights are optional and apply to all nodes.
+The function can also label all or a selection of nodes, identified by vertex names.
+See, for example, how party polarization is much less obvious when you look at a single individual's network (Nathalie Kosciusko-Morizet in this example, the rightwing candidate for the mayor of Paris in the next municipal election):

 ![](example4.png)